bitwarden/test-the-web/docs/forms/login/bare-inputs-login.md

 ---
 slug: bare-inputs-login
 title: login inputs without an enclosing form
-sidebar_label: bare inputs login
+sidebar_label: bare inputs
-description: These are bare inputs without an enclosing `<form>` tag that will POST (via `fetch`) the input values on submit and will return with an HTTP response code of `200`
+description: These are bare inputs without an enclosing `<form>` tag that will POST (via `fetch`) the input values on submit and will return with an HTTP response code of `200`.
 ---

 <script src="/js/bare-inputs-login.js" defer="defer"></script>